8 robots racing to win the delivery wars of 2019

 Marble

-San Francisco-based Marble–a Most Innovation Company in 2018–is yet another start-up that wants to save the Earth with energy-efficient delivery robots, which have been delivering food through a partnership with Yelp Eat24 in San Francisco since 2017.
+San Francisco-based Marble–a Most Innovative Company in 2018–is yet another startup that wants to save the earth with energy-efficient delivery robots that have been delivering food through a partnership with Yelp Eat24 in San Francisco since 2017.

 Founded in 2015, Marble’s mission is to “help local neighborhood business to compete and stay connected to their customers.”
 So you can expect these robots to take your local purchases home, rather than having to carry bags yourself.
 The bots themselves use LIDAR combined with “state-of-the-art 3D mapping and artificial intelligence” to navigate the streets, and offer a larger capacity than most of the other robots.

-San Francisco has since tightened regulations on delivery bots, but Marble announced it closed a $10 million round of funding last summer, saying that it plans to expand its technology “beyond food delivery logistics into groceries, retail, pharmacy and more.”
+San Francisco has since tightened regulations on delivery bots, but Marble announced it closed a $10 million round of funding last summer, saying that it plans to expand its technology “beyond food delivery logistics into groceries, retail, pharmacy, and more.”

 Boxbot

-Oakland-based Boxbot is Toyota AI Ventures’ first investment in the automated delivery space, which gives the company some of the business and auto industry cred that goes with the Toyota brand.
+Oakland-based Boxbot is Toyota AI Ventures’s first investment in the automated delivery space, which gives the company some of the business and auto industry cred that goes with the Toyota brand.
 Unfortunately, details about the venture are still slim.

-Over email, Boxbot’s CEO and co-founder Austin Oehlerking commented that “unfortunately, [they] haven’t unveiled (yet) the latest version of our self-driving delivery vehicle, so there’s no photo we can share at this time.”
+Over email, Boxbot’s CEO and cofounder Austin Oehlerking commented that “unfortunately, [they] haven’t unveiled (yet) the latest version of our self-driving delivery vehicle, so there’s no photo we can share at this time.”
 He added that the company is “working on a problem that’s much bigger than delivering groceries.”
 Other than that, we know very little concrete about Boxbot’s plans–except that it was founded by engineers from Tesla and Uber, and it’s very secretive.

 Nuro